Lauren Cape-Davenhill

 Research interests

-My current PhD project explores Foreign National Offender (FNO) deportability in the UK.
-I aim to explore the changing parameters of FNO deportability, and the post-sentence trajectories of FNOs in the UK, including experiences of community-based controls such as electronic monitoring and reporting requirements.
+My current PhD project explores the processes and experiences by which people face deportation after contact with the criminal justice system in the UK.
+I aim to explore the changing parameters of deportability, and people’s trajectories after the initiatation of deportation proiceedings, including experiences of community-based controls such as electronic monitoring and reporting requirements.
 This research is supported by ESRC, and sits within the Security, Conflict and Justice Pathway of the White Rose Doctoral Training Partnership.

 Qualifications